sadiakamal/sadiakamal.github.io/index.md

 ---
 <h2>What's New?</h2>
 <div id="whats-new">
+  <p><span class="date">Oct 2025:</span> Gave two guest lectures on the topic race & gender in AI and algoithmic bias in Ethics of AI course.
+A very special thanks to <a href="https://cas.okstate.edu/awards/faculty/faculty_spotlight/heather_stewart.html"target="_blank">Dr. Heather Stewart</a>for this opportunity!</p>
   <p><span class="date">Oct 2025:</span> One paper got accepted to the AACL-IJCNLP 2025 main conference.
 Here is the <a href="https://arxiv.org/pdf/2506.22493" target="_blank">Preprint</a> and codebase coming soon!</p>
   <p><span class="date">Sep 2025:</span> Will serve on the Scientific Committee of LREC 2026</p>
   <p><span class="date">Sep 2025:</span> Secured runner-up position in the Women’s Doubles category at the International Student Organization (ISO) Badminton Tournament, Oklahoma State University, goPokes!</p>